jhncantu/openthread/doc/site/en/guides/porting/validate-the-port.md

 # Validate the Port

 Basic validation is necessary to verify a successful port of OpenThread to a new hardware platform example.

-## Compile for the target platform
+## Step 1: Compile for the target platform

 Demonstrate a successful build by compiling the example OpenThread application for the target platform.